SlavaHeorh/rsschool-cv/cv.md

 My skills gained in the courses will help to get started quickly and be useful on the projects.

-Right now I'm studying on the Rolling Scopes courses and want to improve my skills in JS, CSS, HTML.
+Right now I'm studying on the Rolling Scopes courses and want to improve my skills in JS, CSS, HTML and GitHub.